TheWoodRanger/presentation-conf_24_audittrail_native_telemetry/README.md

 This repo is as landing page for presentation resources, information, known issues, and updates from the Splunk .Conf 2024 session *Maximizing Splunk Core: Analyzing Splunk Searches Using audittrail and Native Splunk Telemetry* given by Ryan Wood.

-If you have any resources, utilities, references that you'd like to share, reach out and let me know.

 **2024.06 - Presentation recording will be added here when Splunk makes it available**